oracle/node-oracledb/doc/api.md

 - 'Web pagination' that allows moving from one set of rows to a next, or previous, set.

-- Fetching of consectitive small sets of data for processing.
+- Fetching of consecutive small sets of data for processing.
 This happens because the number of records is too large for Node.js to handle at the same time.

-The latter can be handled by [ResultSets](#resultsethandling) or [`queryStream()`](#querystream) with one execution of the SQL query as discsussed in those links.
+The latter can be handled by [ResultSets](#resultsethandling) or [`queryStream()`](#querystream) with one execution of the SQL query as discussed in those links.

 How to do 'web pagination' is discussed in this section.
 For each 'page' of results, a SQL query is executed to get the appropriate set